clash-lang/docs.clash-lang.org/tutorial/src/first-steps/test-bench.md

 We can see that for the first 4 samples, everything is working as expected, after which warnings are being reported.
 The reason is that `stimuliGenerator` will keep on producing the last sample, (4,4), while the `outputVerifier'` will keep on expecting the last sample, 14.
-In the VHDL testbench these errors won't show, as the global clock will be stopped after 4 ticks.
+In the VHDL test bench these errors will not show, as the global clock will be stopped after 4 ticks.

 You should now again run `:vhdl` in the interpreter; this time the compiler will take a bit longer to generate all the circuits.
-Inside the `./vhdl/MAC` directory you will now also find a *testbench* subdirectory containing all the `vhdl` files for the *test bench*.
+Inside the `./vhdl/MAC` directory you will now also find a `testbench` subdirectory containing all the `vhdl` files for the *test bench*.

-After compilation is finished you load all the files in your favourite VHDL simulation tool.
+After compilation is finished you load all the files in your favorite VHDL simulation tool.
 Once all files are loaded into the VHDL simulator, run the simulation on the `testbench` entity.
 On questasim / modelsim: doing a `run -all` will finish once the output verifier will assert its output to `true`.
-The generated testbench, modulo the clock signal generator(s), is completely synthesizable.
+The generated test bench, modulo the clock signal generator(s), is completely synthesizable.
 This means that if you want to test your circuit on an FPGA, you will only have to replace the clock signal generator(s) by actual clock sources, such as an onboard PLL.